The cornerstones of our efforts in this regard are:

 As part of our sustainability drive we encourage clients, when we have the opportunity, to make use of low VOC paint products and natural abrasive media, all of which realise a reduced environmental impact.

-During 2015 we supported one of our Senior Health, Safety, Quality and Environmental Managers to achieve Nebosh Environmental Management accreditation.
-The fresh thinking this has brought to our processes has already had an impact, with several innovations already being made.
+Our Environmental Manager holds Tech CIWEM and Nebosh Environmental Management accreditations.
+The fresh thinking this has brought to our processes has already made an impact, with several innovations already being implemented.

-One of these innovations, as we strive for continuous improvement and minimisation of our environmental footprint, has been the provision on all major sites of mobile painting units.
-These units incorporate a bunded area for paint mixing and a bunded section for waste segregation containing certified environmental containers, within which we can segregate used paint, solvents, unmixed 2-pack paints and contaminated rags, rollers and used brushes.
-The rear of the unit contains a can crusher, used for crushing used paint tins which are stored within designated environmental containers, lined to conform to transportation Class 3 to minimise volume waste.
+One of these innovations, as we strive for continuous improvement and minimisation of our environmental footprint, has been the provision on all major sites of mobile waste segregation units.
+These units incorporate a bunded area for paint mixing and a bunded section for waste segregation.
+This area consists of 4 containers within which we can segregate used paint, solvents, unmixed 2-pack paints and contaminated rags, rollers and used brushes.
+The rear of the unit contains a can crusher in which we crush used paint tins to reduce the volume of waste.